Benefits

 If you are moving to a country outside the EEA and Switzerland, you cannot retain AAP.

-Contact NAV
+Contact Nav

-If you are considering moving permanently to an EEA member state or Switzerland, it may be a good idea to contact NAV in good time before you move to obtain advice about how this may affect your follow-up or right to financial support.
+If you are considering moving permanently to an EEA member state or Switzerland, it may be a good idea to contact Nav in good time before you move to obtain advice about how this may affect your follow-up or right to financial support.

 Obligations when moving